 - Through an Institute (Institute that is not funded by the state for example home for disabled persons etc)

-- Sassa card (If you choose the Sassa card accounts, you are not liable for any costs.
+- Sassa card (If you choose the Sassa card account, you are not liable for any costs.
 Sassa cards are issued to you by South African Post Office officials.

 Reason for grant suspension: